dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/index.md

 Currently, the SDK supports three types of MRTD:

 > Note: If you need support for other types of MRTDs, our SDK can be easily customized.
-Please contact support@dynamsoft.com.
+Please contact the [Dynamsoft Support Team](https://www.dynamsoft.com/contact/).

 ### ID (TD1 Size)